Nailim/ssd-calculator/README.md

 ## is it any good

-No. It was done fast and in JS.
+No. It was done blazingly fast in JS.